Alephnaught27/kcwikia-things/quest-syntax.md

 `[... / ...]` = Use the term either on the left or right side of the '/' for this description.

 `<Ship>` = Either a specific or nonspecific ship name.
-* specific: Kawakaze Kai Ni; Akagi Kai Ni or Akagi Kai Ni E.
+* Specific: Kawakaze Kai Ni; Akagi Kai Ni or Akagi Kai Ni E.
-* nonspecific: 2 ships; 2 Light Cruisers; 3 level 70 or above Yuugumo-class Destroyers; 2 additional ships; at least 3 Destroyers/Coastal Defense Ships.
+* Nonspecific: 2 ships; 2 Light Cruisers; 3 level 70 or above Yuugumo-class Destroyers; 2 additional ships; at least 3 Destroyers/Coastal Defense Ships.

 `<as X ship>` = Denotes the required position in the fleet for the given ship.
 X = flag, second, third, fourth, fifth, sixth.
 * If X = flag, don't include a space between "flag" and "ship", just write "flagship".